 Community Hospice, Inc. (CHI) is a non-profit organization providing medical, nursing, emotional, spiritual and educational support to individuals, their families, loved ones, and caregivers coping with grief or a life-threatening illness.
-The mission of Community Hospice is to provide compassionate and quality care, education and support to terminally ill patients and their families, regardless of ability to pay.
+The mission of Community Hospice is to embrace individuals and families facing life-changing journeys, enhancing quality of life for all.

 Hospice Services in the Central Valley

 The modern concept of hospice, first established in Great Britain, made use of pain management techniques and ministered compassionate care to the dying.
 Hospice care was introduced in the United States in 1974.

 The concept was brought to Modesto in 1979 by Mary Jean Coeur-Barron, a nurse whose husband, an oncologist, wanted to alleviate the pain of children suffering from leukemia.
 While working on their degrees in Public Health Nursing at Stanislaus State University, Coeur-Barron and classmate Kathy Oberg-Erlenbeck involved local hospitals, home health agencies, and others in creating a local hospice program.